dmjovan/Super-Resolution-with-Residual-Dense-Network/README.md

-# Super-Resolution
+# Super-Resolution-with-Residual-Dense-Network
- Implementation of Super Resolution - Correcting Resolution of Images
+ Implementation of Super Resolution with scale 2, using Residual Dense Network